Clicky

 The keys to finding these keywords are understanding what people want and how to word it to grab their attention and interest.

-Different Types of Search Intent
+Different Types of Search Intent: Informational Intent

 There are four primary types regarding search intent: